Eclipse-SDV-Hackathon-BCX/hackchallenge-hack-the-truck/README.md

 ![Truck overview](img/truck_overview.jpg)

 Everything in the truck is connected to some PCs we have in the back.
-The PCs are connected to each other with an regular ethernet switch.
+The PCs are connected to each other with a regular ethernet switch.
 For unifying the communication, our middleware **Eclipse eCAL™** (which is open source) is used.
-So for receiving sensor data in your application and controlling actuators you only need to **connect your notebook** to the same switch.
+So, for receiving sensor data in your application and controlling actuators you only need to **connect your notebook** to the same switch.

 ## About Eclipse eCAL™